 Tips

-• For extra flair, add a splash of vanilla extract or a sprinkle of cinnamon to your caramel for a fun twist.
+- For extra flavor, add a splash of vanilla extract or a sprinkle of cinnamon to your caramel for a fun twist.

-• Add some water and dissolve the hardened sugar if your caramel crystallizes in the pan.
-Then, re-cook until it becomes a gold liquid, and add butter and cream to make caramel.
+- Add some water and dissolve the hardened sugar if your caramel crystallizes in the pan.
+Then, re-cook until it becomes a golden liquid, and add butter and cream to make caramel.

 Leave a Reply